CenterForSpatialResearch/mapping_architecture_urbanism_humanities/03_MakingData.md

 ## Tutorial 3: Making Data

 In this tutorial, you will:
-* download 311 data for New York City
+* Download 311 data for New York City
-* create a categorical and a quantitative map of this data.
+* Create a categorical and a quantitative map of this data.
-* join the 311 data to another spatial dataset (census block groups) to aggregate it and display it based on its geographical location
+* Join the 311 data to another spatial dataset (census block groups) to aggregate it and display it based on its geographical location

 There are three basic steps in this process:
-1. select, filter and download 311 data
+1. Select, filter and download 311 data
-2. add the 311 data to a map in QGIS
+2. Add the 311 data to a map in QGIS
-3. classify the data so that it is correctly displayed on the map.
+3. Classify the data so that it is correctly displayed on the map.

 ### Datasets: